apoapse1/Librum-for-Skyrim-VR/README.md

 There are a few known issues in Librum.
 I will correct these in future updates, but they are relatively minor and do not impact gameplay:
 1. Two spells are known not to work.
 The first is Mysticism's _Cure Disease_ spell, which -- thanks to iNeed's _Dangerous Diseases_ module -- will not truly cure diseases.
 The second is Elemental Destruction Magic's _Spy_ spell, which is not compatible with VR.
 2. Sometimes, the indicators around a messagebox's responses (like "yes/no" in the loading menu) will not properly display.
 To get around this, note that the cursor always starts on the leftmost response, and move left/right as normal.
+3. The game may type the letter "v", for instance, into your active window.
+I do not know the culprit, but a sure way to avoid issues is to keep your Skyrim window at the front.